mattvail734/tongue-twisters/inshorts/README.md

 9. [Identifies named entities](https://en.wikipedia.org/wiki/Named-entity_recognition) using SpaCy
 10. [Analyzes the sentiment](https://en.wikipedia.org/wiki/Sentiment_analysis) using the [Afinn](https://github.com/fnielsen/afinn) lexicon

+inshorts.py is driver program for the application.

 ## Data Retrieval and HTML Parsing
+get_news.py leverages requests to retrieve the news from inshorts.
+Retrieval is done by the build_dataset method.
+Given a set of urls, build_dataset downloads all html from those urls.
+After downloading the HTML, we create a BeautifulSoup object and use that to parse the html for news headlines, articles, and categories.
+Lastly, we store these three series in a Pandas dataframe.

 ## Normalizing